 About

-Her vision is guided by principles of reciprocity, sustainability, embodiment, community building, deeper connection to nature and seasonal cycles, and the joy of eating wild, nutrient-dense, foraged foods, all woven into the timeless practice of foraging.
+Our vision is guided by principles of reciprocity, sustainability, embodiment, community building, deeper connection to nature and seasonal cycles, and the joy of eating wild, nutrient-dense, foraged foods, all woven into the timeless practice of foraging.

-She and the teaching team hope that through our classes, you'll discover a "fork in your path" that enriches your life in meaningful ways, big or small.
+We hope that through our classes, you'll discover a "fork in your path" that enriches your life in meaningful ways, big or small.

 Sustainability